33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Today, it’s lined with more than a dozen cute shops selling matcha teas, locally made jewelry and homemade ice-cream.

-Why not make the most of your time in this colorful part of the city and join a hidden Chinatown food tour?
-Hands down, it’s among the cool things to do in Victoria for food lovers!
+Why not make the most of your time in this colorful part of the city with a hip-and-hidden Chinatown food tour?

 Swan Lake walk

-A very pleasant walk is to follow the loop trail around Swan Lake and then climb up Christmas Hill.
+We like to walk the loop trail around Swan Lake first, then climb up Christmas Hill.

-From the Swan Lake parking lot, make your way to the Swan Lake Nature House, then walk clockwise on the flat gravel-and-dirt trail around the shallow lake.
+From the Swan Lake parking lot, make your way to the Swan Lake Nature House.
+Then walk clockwise on the flat gravel-and-dirt trail around the shallow lake, crossing over a series of wooden and floating metal bridges.

 Back at the nature house, find the path taking you to Nelthorpe Street.
 Cross McKenzie Ave. and you’ll see the trail leading up to the top of Christmas Hill.